Ethical and sustainable business is rooted in our culture and values. It is central to “how we” do things here at Guardian Fire & Safety.

-We have applied ISO 26000 as a guide, integrating social responsibility into our every day practices, decisions and relationships.
+We have applied ISO 26000 as a guide to integrate social responsibility into our values and practices.
 To support this, we have engaged with a professional ethicist, undertaking a CSR/Ethics Audit, creating a unique organisational CSR/Ethics pyramid and participating in CSR/Ethics training.

 - We are committed to providing fair and equal employment opportunities for employees and applicants seeking work.